BeryJu/gravity/docs/content/docs/dhcp/options.md

 - Tag name: `subnet_mask`
 - Tag: `1`

-This option defaults to the CIDR configured for the scope.
+This option defaults to the subnet mask from the CIDR configured for the scope.

 ### DNS Server